GitHubGiug/Betterly/README.md

 o	Exchange rate

-- Set-Up
+Set-Up

-Please update the connection string to a folder on your local machine that contains'Bet_Data.csv'
+Please update the connection string to a folder on your local machine that contains 'Bet_Data.csv'